j3t/jenkins-pipeline-cache-plugin/README.md

 You have the following configuration parameters:
 1. `folder` - path to the files you want to cache
 1. `key` - name to identify the cache
-1. `hashFiles` - (optional) hash of selected workspace files as additional identifier
+1. `hashFiles` - hash selected files from the workspace to identify changes (optional but highly recommended)

-For example
+The idea behind `hashFiles` is to have a hash over all files which have impact to the cache.
+For example, in a Maven project, this is usually the `pom.xml` and in a NPM project, the `package.json`.
+If a dependency has changed then a new cache gets stored.
+The restore on the other hand will also work, the `key` is used as fallback in this case and the latest `key` with the same prefix will be used instead.
+The example below will demonstrate that.

 ```
 node {
   cache (folder: '$HOME/.m2/repository', key: 'my-project-maven', hashFiles: '**/pom.xml') {